 Finally, we will show how the methods introduced above can be used to solve various problems in nonlinear system identification.
-We start by showing how to compute ML estimates using EM (involving particle smoothers and nonlinear optimisation) and show how this can be used to solve various problems, including some Wiener identification problems.
+We start by showing how to compute ML estimates using EM (involving particle smoothers and nonlinear optimisation) and we will illustrate how this can be used to solve various problems, including some Wiener identification problems.
 Finally, the recent (and exciting) development referred to as the particle MCMC (PMCMC) methods will be introduced.
 Using PMCMC we are capable of solving nonlinear Bayesian system identification problems by a nontrivial combination of the MCMC methods and the SMC methods.
-One particular PMCMC method is then used to solve a rather challenging Wiener problem, where a non-monotonic nonlinearity is identified using a nonparametric description.